asimondev/oracle-scripts/README.md

     ./install_base.sh -e ~/env/inst_db19a -i /stage/Oracle/db19c/LINUX.X64_193000_db_home.zip

 Check for the message *Successfully Setup Software with warning(s).* and run *root.sh* script as root user.

+You can use **-r** option to install the database software on all nodes in this RAC cluster:

+    ./install_base.sh -r -e ~/env/inst_db19a -i /stage/Oracle/db19c/LINUX.X64_193000_db_home.zip

 ##### Creating New Gold Image